keljos/CoffeeScheduler/README.md

 ## Algorithm

 - Step 1: Get user input for plan duration, output location, coffee prices, and validate the user input.
 If no input is provided use default(s) as appropriate.
-- Step 2: Calculate average price of a coffee (total cost per visit  / number of drinks per vist).
+- Step 2: Calculate the total cost per visit to the coffee shop.
-- Step 3: Calculate percentage variance between each individual's menu cost vs average calculated price in step 2.
-- Step 4: Calcuate ideal visit count for average drink price by dividing the total planned visits by the number of coffee drinkers.
-- Step 5: Calculate true required visits for each individual by multiplying the ideal visit count from step 4 with the percentage variance calculated in step 3.
-Since visits cannot be fractions round to the nearest whole number.
+- Step 3: Identify the individual with the most expensive coffee.
-- Step 6: Generate a summary:
+- Step 4: Generate the schedule order:
-   - Step 6.a: Total planned visits by each individual based off step 5.
-   - Step 6.b: Difference between the menu price of their drink choice vs what they paid [(# of times individual paid * total cost per visit) / plan duration].
-- Step 7: Generate the visit schedule of who pays for the group by iterating through the list of planned visits per individual.
-Start with the individual with the most expensive drink and proceeding in descending order, decrementing the number of remaining visits left for each individual at the end of the loop.
+   - Step 4a: Initialize the nextPayer with the person with the most expensive drink identified in 3.
-- Step 8: Print the summary and schedule to console or file as per the user's preference.
+   - Step 4b: In a loop, for every visit calculate the updates credit for all individuals based on the formula:
+      - If individual is buying: new credit = current credit - menu price + total bill from step 2.
+      - For all others: new credit = current credit - menu price.
+   - Step 4c: Schedule (print) who pays the bill that trip.
+- Step 6: Generate a summary.

 ## Getting Started

-- The program allows for specifying the desired schedule duration, price list, and whether to print the result to console or a file.
+- The program allows for specifying the desired schedule duration and price list.
 - Default values for each of the inputs are provided if the user does not specify their own values:
    - Default plan duration: 68 days
    - Default coffee price list: [3, 4, 5, 5, 5, 6, 6] (based on local coffee shop prices)
-   - Default output location: Console

 ### Prerequisites